istrate/cp4d/DB2-OpenShift.md

 > oc new-project db2<br>

+Create also additional *db2admin* user to install and manage DB2 cluster.
+After the operator is installed, *db2admin* will provision and manage DB2 cluster.
+When *db2admin* is created, assign *admin* role in *db2* project.

+> oc adm policy add-role-to-user admin db2admin -n db2<br>

 In OpenShift console, go to Operators->OperatorHub and search for "Db2".
 Click "IBM Db2" tile and wait a moment until the info page is displayed.
 Deploy *Entitlement Key* following the instruction attached to the operator.
 Make sure to pass all points: 1,2 and 3.
 ```
 ............